erikh/scarlett-school/lessons/rdbms/2-tables.md

 As previously mentioned, tables consist of rows and columns.
 Columns are named, live on the vertical axis, and describe the different kinds of data in the _rows_, which live on the horizontal axis.
-Rows are _keyed_ by one or several columns, which means that they are looked up.
+Rows are _keyed_ by one or several columns, which means that is how they are looked up.
 Each row is an expression of the columns in the schema.
 Row members may either be the data type expressed in the column, such as a number or text, or _NULL_, which means that there is no data.

 Example: